Diodes-Delight/www/content/docs/piunora/getting-started.md

 - The Compute Module 4 is in all relevant aspects identical to a Raspberry Pi 4 when it comes to software.
 What works on a Pi4 work on a CM4.
 - USB is disabled by default in the vanilla Raspberry Pi OS and needs to be enabled in `/boot/config.txt`.
 You don't need to do this with our modified OS image.
-Our reference `config.txt` can be found **[here](https://github.com/Diodes-Delight/piunora-raspberrypi-os-image/blob/main/scripts/files/config.txt)**
+Otherwise checkout our **[reference `config.txt`](https://github.com/Diodes-Delight/piunora-raspberrypi-os-image/blob/main/scripts/files/config.txt)**.

-**NOTE: We are still working on documentation and it will be expanded a lot over the coming days and weeks, sorry for the delay here.
+**NOTE: We are still working on documentation and it will be expanded a lot over the coming days and weeks.
 If you have any questions please don't hesitate to reach out to us on [Discord!](https://www.diodes-delight.com/community/)**

 ## Getting started the quick way